 The Order Bill of Lading is consigned “To Order of Shipper” / “To Order” / “To order of xxx Bank”.
 This bill is in the original format, negotiable, and can be transferred to another party.

-How about the Straight Bill of Lading?
+What is Straight Bill of Lading?

 The Straight Bill of Lading is issued in an original format to the named and designated consignee.
 This bill does not involve any negotiation and the cargo cannot be transferred to another party (except the consignee who is named in that document).
 Also, it’s main purpose is to serve as evidence of the contract of carriage and the receipt of goods.